 After that juicing episode, I got myself into the vegetarian and later, the vegan diet.
-Among the many books I read at that time was the infamous “China Study” by Colin Campbell, who proposes a plant-based diet as the panacea of all ills.
+Among the many books I read at that time was the infamous “China Study” by Colin Campbell, who proposes a plant-based diet as the panacea of all ills (Campbell’s conclusions were later debunked).
 It was not easy at first, having been an omnivore my whole life.
 It was a little disconcerting to read about Campbell’s findings that the predominant way of eating in China is the vegetarian diet, because my entire existence as a Chinese up until this point was based on a “balanced diet” that my mom and ancestors had always taught me—one that included a blend of meat, animal organs, fish and seafood, vegetables, fruits, grains, nuts and herbs.
 Somehow, it was more convincing to hear from this American guy with a phD title after his name, what kind of diet that “most” Chinese people actually follow!

 Gradually, I “deleted” all the fish and meat from my meals.
 It wasn’t difficult with the fish part, as I hadn’t been eating much fish for years at that point.
 And as for dairy, it wasn’t too difficult, because all the materials and books I had read about fibroids pointed to the same idea that that dairy products would fuel the growth of such tumors.
-Reflecting on how much dairy I had consumed since I left Hong Kong and pursued my studies and career in the West, I realized that it isn’t particular suited to my body and may have led to toxic accumulation inside my body.
+Reflecting on how much dairy I had consumed since I left Hong Kong and pursued my studies and career in the West, I realized that it isn’t particularly suited to my body and may have led to toxic accumulation inside my body.
 So I just took it out of my diet “cold turkey.”
 But when it comes to meat, it took me a little while to get used to not eating it.
 Regardless, as someone who was super determined to shrink my tumors in a natural way, sheer will power did it.

 At about the same time, I also read a whole bunch of online material and books on the raw food movement, including “The Raw Food Detox Diet,” “Raw Food Life Force Energy“—both by Natalia Rose, a forefront public figure on detoxing through raw food.
 I was really into the idea of detoxing my body, and the raw food paradigm seemed to make a lot of sense to me.

-Initially the raw food vegan diet made me feel light.
+Initially, the raw food vegan diet made me feel light.
 I gained tremendous energy from it.
 My skin cleared up and started to glow.
 I lost a lot of weight and looked slimmer than ever.
 This boosted my confidence (or should I say, vanity?) as a super skinny figure is considered ideal in the ballet world—and I was pretty crazy about ballet at that time, having started to learn it quite late in my adulthood.
 I loved the new flat tummy, which I stopped having since my 20’s.
 All of these convinced me, at first, that I was on the right track.
 Better still, an ultrasound scan found that my fibroids had shrunk one-third in size!
 Needless to say, I felt proud of my “alternative” choice, and vindicated even, as almost everybody I knew advised me to opt for surgery.

 So I went on with the diet, rubbing off of the self-righteous aura in the raw and vegan communities (mostly online, and in America, as this type of diet was almost unheard of in Hong Kong, where I was living, back in 2009).
 I felt I was in the vanguard of a new health movement, something that my fellow Chinese had no idea of, and was proud of it.